lemyjay/alx-pre_course/README.md

-My second version of this readme file
+My third version of this readme file this time made on the GitHub interface.